department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/1010-base-template.md

 ---

+## Benefit to the Veteran
+As a Veteran, I want [ ], so that [ ].

 ## Background
-_What details are necessary for understanding the specific work or request tracked by this issue?_
+- _What details are necessary for understanding the specific work or request tracked by this issue?_
+- _What are we doing within this ticket?_
+- _Is there anything that must be done before this ticket? (link ticket as dependency)_

+## Resources
+- Product or Initiative brief links
+- Design links
+- Screenshots
+- Reference docs/tickets where we have this kind of work documented
+- Etc.
 ---
 ## Tasks
 - [ ] _What work is necessary for this story to be completed?_
+- [ ] Review with the team/PM to confirm expected design/behavior
+     - QA/PM Signoff required to be documented in comments below
+- [ ] Inform [QA/Teammate] when the next step can begin

 ## Acceptance Criteria
-- [ ] _What will be created or happen as a result of this story?_
+-  _What will be created or happen as a result of this story?_

-## Validation
-- _Who can validate this ticket?
-(FE, BE, Design, PM)?
-Any team member_
-- _How can this work be validated?_

-## Resources
-- optional: Product or Initiative brief links, design links, screenshots, reference documentation/tickets, etc.

 ---
 ## How to configure this issue